Houston Volleyball defeats Tulane in epic five-set battle

 Kaddie Platt joined the University of Houston Volleyball program and was named head coach on March 27, 2012.
-Named the sixth head coach in program history, Platt comes to UH after 17 seasons as the head coach at Houston Baptist.
+Named the sixth head coach in program history, Platt came to UH after 17 seasons as the head coach at Houston Baptist.

 During her first season at the helm of the Cougars, Platt led Houston to a 9-19 overall record and a 7-9 mark in the program's final season in Conference USA.
 Earning the No. 7 seed in the C-USA Championship, Platt led the Cougars to an exciting 3-2 victory over No. 2 seed Rice in Tulsa.
 Platt secured her 500th career victory and first win as Houston's head coach on Sept.
 1, 2012 in a 3-1 win at Lipscomb.

 Platt coached seniors Katie Norris and Chandace Tryon to All-Conference First and Second Team honors, respectively, while freshman Emily Howard was named to C-USA's All-Freshman Team.
 Platt also coached C-USA All-Academic Team member Stephanie Nwachukwu to the post season honor.

 "We are so excited to welcome Kaddie, her husband Robert and son Robert Jr., into our family," Director of Athletics Mack Rhoades said.
 "When we began the search for a new head volleyball coach we naturally had certain criteria in mind.
 We wanted someone who fit the culture of Houston Athletics, someone that put the development of their student-athletes first, someone with great integrity who had experience growing a program, someone with great ties to our city and state's volleyball community and someone who had experience winning championships, with great success on and off the court and a proven winner.
 As our search progressed, Kaddie's name continued to present itself and after speaking with her, we knew we had found the perfect leader for our volleyball program."

 Platt brings a wealth of volleyball knowledge and playing experience to the University of Houston after compiling an impressive 499-157 career record while leading the Huskies at HBU for 17 seasons.